-What’s inside Social Media Campaign Review Meeting Template:
+What’s inside Post-Event Debrief: Social Media Engagement Review:

-- How many unique people shared the live event?
+- How many people posted about the event?

-- How did the numbers/engagement levels change over time?
+- How did the numbers and engagement levels change over time?

-- Brand: What were the sentiments/levels of enthusiasm (or lack thereof) when discussing the brand or product?
+- Brand: What were the sentiments/levels of enthusiasm (or lack thereof) when discussing your brand?

 - Conference: What was the general sentiment when discussing the conference or event itself?
 Did users recommend the event, or indicate an intention to participate again the following year if it was a recurring event, for example?